 our Green White Paper.

-In a similar way events are morphing into experiences, they are being ‘festivalized’.
+Events are morphing into experiences, they are being ‘festivalized’.
 The aim of events is shifting to create an immersive journey for attendees, with smaller, niche areas for content, rather than one main stage.
 Catering is more innovative, causal and on-demand, with outlets integrated into the experience and harmonized with the event’s brand.
 Technology is being better embedded, with less stand-alone projects and more engagement, virtual reality and creative solutions that draw in delegates and turn participation from ‘have to’, to ‘want to’.
 The more entertaining an event experience, the greater the fear of missing out will be for delegates, which leads to elevated event attendance and increased event publicity.

 Long distance travel, odd working hours and the need to always appear cool, calm and collected, can make working in the meetings and events industry mentally taxing.
 There has been growing emphasis on the need to be open about the importance of protecting mental health.
 Companies are beginning to ensure that staff have access to adequate support and resources to help them in their day-to-day roles.
 Some are training mental health ‘first aiders’, while others are championing the importance of taking a lunch break and implementing achievable team goals with incentives.
 More and more events themselves are highlighting the importance of well-being within the industry, as it is now becoming more widely accepted that happy employees are more productive employees.